NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/apdu.md

 #### Description

-Prepares the app's internal slate state to be able to decrypt data that will be provided later as an account at a provided index using a provided nonce and optional salt, ephemeral X25519 public key, encrypted file key, and payload nonce that was encrypted by a provided address or payload key.
+Prepares the app's internal slate state to be able to decrypt data that will be provided later as an account at a provided index using a provided nonce and optional salt that was encrypted by a provided address.

 #### Encoding